 One of the most radical changes I’ve made is how I size bets on the flop and turn.
 Bet sizing is the most complex topic within no-limit hold’em.
 I am far from an expert in it, but I’m doing a lot better than I did five years ago.

 Here’s an interesting experiment: pick a player at your table, and watch their bet sizing.
 You will find many folks who always bet somewhere between 50% and 100% of the pot.
-But no-limit hold’em permits the bettor to wager anything from one BB to the effective stack.
+But no-limit Texas Hold’em permits the bettor to wager anything from one BB to the effective stack.
 Limiting oneself to this 50%-100% range is playing with an arm tied behind the back.
 I’ve untied that arm, and I play better with two arms.

 Frequent Small Bets on the Flop